dannyquinn/domainvalues/README.md

 ![Editor3](images/Editor3.png)

-The enum base type and access modifer can be changed, descriptions can be added to each member and the [Flags] attribute can be added.
+The enum base type and access modifier can be changed, descriptions can be added to each member and the [Flags] attribute can be added.
 These options are covered on the [details page](DETAIL.md).

 #### Using the generated sql file with a database project